refresh-bio/SPLASH/README.md

 | pval_opt_corrected  | Benjamini-Yekutieli corrected pval_opt       |   only present in `*.scores.tsv` file                                                             |

 ## Input format
-In the example the `input.txt` file was used.
+In the example, the `input.txt` file was used.
 This file defines the set of input samples for the algorithm.
 Its format is one sample per line.
 Each line should contain the name of a sample and (after space) path to the input sample.

-**Important note:** if relative path is specified it is relative to the current working directory, not the directory of `input.txt`.
+**Important note:** if a relative path is specified it is relative to the current working directory, not the directory of `input.txt`.

 ## Example Applications
-### Human scRNA-Seq
-### Human bulk RNA-Seq (tumor)
-### Plants
-### Microbial
-### Non-model organisms (incomplete genome)
-### Immune repertoire profiling
-### Other
+Given the broad applications of SPLASH, in analysis_notebooks folder, we provide the analysis downstream of SPLASH on how to interpret the results for a few major applications in which SPLASH has been applied so far.
+We should note that SPLASH is quite general and continues to be applied in new genomics problems.
+#### Splicing analysis for RNA-Seq
+The notebook (`analysis_notebooks/SPLASH_splicing_analysis_notebook.Rmd`) provides detailed step-by-step instructions on how SPLASH results can be interpreted for an alternative splicing analysis.
+The reference genome in this example is human but it could be replaced with any other organism with any quality of transcriptome annotation.

 ## Additional output
 ### Most frequent targets per each anchor
 By default SPLASH will store 2 most frequent targets per each anchor in the resulting TSV files.
-This should be sufficient for splicing, but for RNA editing/missmatches 4 may be a better choice.
+This should be sufficient for splicing, but for RNA editing/mismatches 4 may be a better choice.
 It may be set with `--n_most_freq_targets` switch.
 If the number of targets for a given anchor is lower than specified value there will be a single `-` for each missing target.
 ### SATC format
 SPLASH stores intermediate and optional output files in SATC format (**S**ample **A**nchor **T**arget **C**ount).
 ### Sample representation